eghazaryan/npm-tooling/npm-tooling/QUESTIONS.md

 1 how to run .editorconfig +
 2 why should we use both rollup and esbuild?
+3 why should we use main and module in package.json, if exports is modern alternative of main?
 3 Before build should i delete previous build folder? (nested build folders build/*/types/build)+

 why to use main with exports if exports is modern alternative of  main?